relaycorp/letro-website/beta.md

 2. **Public beta: January to mid 2024**.
 We'll make the app available in countries that aren't subject to severe censorship; we'll start with 2-3 countries, and gradually expand from there.
 We won't release breaking changes intentionally.
 3. **General availability: mid 2024**.
 Once Awala, Letro and VeraId have been independently audited, and we've addressed any major issues, we'll make the app available worldwide.

+Note that the security audits depend on third parties, so we can't commit to a specific date for the general availability.

 ## Install Letro

 To test Letro, you should: